aau-sat/Radar-Simulation/README.md

 Code used for the 3D driving scenario in the parking garage simulation, as described in the paper:

-A holistic, high-fidelity and noise aware FMCW radar simulation framework: from waveform to point cloud
+"A holistic, high-fidelity and noise aware FMCW radar simulation framework: from waveform to point cloud"

 submitted to the IEEE Sensor Journal.